SpotifyXTickets/Spotlight-front-end/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies we're using, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Tailwind documentation](https://tailwindcss.com/docs/installation) - learn about what tailwindcss has to offer